+ I am a complete Beginner Rider, I have no idea where to start. What is my first step?

-How many Lessons you will need is dependant on your how quick you retain your balance and to develop the required riding skills.
-This will include developing an understanding of the required Clutch, Gear, Throttle Controls to move forward and the correct use of the Brakes to stop.
-After your first Riding Course, we will set up a program of Lessons which includes various Modules and Skills Tests that have been carefully designed to further develop your riding skills until the time that the Rider feels comfortable and competent to ride in the traffic, on a public road and/or to commence their K53 Test Prep Lessons.
+After your first Riding Course, we should have a good idea of your riding capabilities and based on that, we can set up a program of Lessons which includes various Modules and Skills Tests that have been carefully designed to further develop your riding skills until the time that the Rider feels comfortable and competent to ride in the traffic, on a public road and/or to commence their K53 Test Prep Lessons

 + Where can I find out more information about how/where to book my Learner's Licence or K53 Motorcycle or Car or Truck Test ?

 + I need to apply for my Learners Licence, I know it is a “written” Theory Test but my problem is that I have a Learning/Writing Disability and am unable to understand or read the questions and to write down the Answers.
 What can I do?

 Make very sure that this Medical Report has all information about your Doctors Names, their Medical Registration Number, address, and Contact Number/details, Names of Applicant, ID, Photo's, Contact Details and a very detailed breakdown of your Learning/Writing Disability, all signed by a Commissioner of Oaths at your nearest SAPD Police Station.